 - Restrictions of student interaction in residence halls, including no outside visitors.

 Given the above considerations, university leadership stresses the importance of strong adherence to all health and safety guidance practices, including hand hygiene, proper cough/sneeze etiquette, and use of facial coverings indoors and when social distancing cannot be maintained outdoors.
-All of these measures are the new normal on campus and required to support a safe, successful return and continuation of in-person educational operations throughout the fall 2020 semester.
+All of these measures are the new normal on campus and required to support safe, successful in-person educational operations for the spring 2021 semester.